enakai00/CAIP-examples/batch_prediction/README.md

 >Note: `@tf.function` decorator builds a tensorfolow graph containing the specified function.

-You export the model in the saved_model format using the wrapper function as 'serving_default' as below:
+You export the model in the saved_model format using the wrapper function as `serving_default` as below:

 ```
 export_path = './export'